tanhakabir/rest-book/README.md

 ## Usage

-1. Create a new file to store your REST Calls with a `.restbook` ending.
+1. Create a new file to store your REST Calls with a `.mlfeed` ending.
 ![New file creation](docs/images/new-file.gif)
-You can also use the command: `REST Book: Create a new blank REST Notebook`.
+You can also use the command: `ML feed: Create a new blank REST Notebook`.
 ![New file command](docs/images/new-file-command.gif)
 1. Add a code cell by hovering over the middle of the Notebook and clicking the `+ Code`
 1. Add your intended URL as the first line of the cell.
 By default without specifying a method, it will be a GET call.
 ![Making a call to my Express Server](docs/images/make-call.gif)

 To use the Interactive Window interface:
-1. Run the command: `REST Book: Create an Interactive Window`
+1. Run the command: `ML feed: Create an Interactive Window`
 1. Enter your line(s) into the input field at the bottom of the window.
 1. Click the adjacent button to run them.
 1. Repeat.